Selection of the LTS

 Measures the number of employees who work within one of the Innovation Economy sectors in each state and is a measure of the absolute size of a state’s Innovation Economy.
 A score is then applied to all of the states in order to determine the top 15.

-To learn more about the selection methodology for the LTS, see page 63 of the Appendix.
+To learn more about the selection methodology for the LTS, see page 63.